yirkajk/yirkajk.github.io/README.md

 ***

-I am an aspiring quantum computing researcher currently applying to Ph.D. positions.
+I am an aspiring quantum computing researcher.
-I'm also interested industry or academic positions for between now and June.

 #### Research Interests
 Quantum computing: what can quantum computers do, what can't they do, and the structure that creates those differences.

 Specific areas I'm interested in include quantum computational complexity, algorithms, optimization, and connections to applications.

 While my interests are mostly theoretical, I also find motivation in efforts to develop and apply quantum computers.
-I would be interested in gaining experience with this type of work during the spring and summer of 2019.

 ***

 #### Education
+**The University of Texas at Austin**, beginning Fall 2019
+Ph.D. in Computer Science

 **Virginia Commonwealth University**, May 2018 (Concurrent / Dual degrees)
 B.S. in Computer Science
 B.S. in Mathematical Sciences, GPA: 3.98 / 4.0